nyberry/HDPM097/report.md

 ## 3.4 Codex-assisted iterations

 Codex was used as an agentic coding environment rather than as a single-turn code generator.
 In practice, this meant that the workflow combined code inspection, file editing, testing, notebook construction and iterative validation within the same environment.
 The development process proceeded through a sequence of numbered notebooks.
-Early iterations focused on project setup and parameter extraction; subsequent iterations implemented the occupancy-audit model, calibration logic, scenario analysis, and final appendix consolidation.
+The first iterations focused on project setup and parameter extraction; subsequent iterations implemented the occupancy-audit model, calibration logic, scenario analysis, and the final iteration is a consolidation of all previous iterations.

 Compared with one-shot prompting, the Codex workflow was closer to paired programming.
 Model behaviour could be checked after each change, and prompts could be framed as bounded engineering tasks such as: